-- i.
-The Disposition Property (the "Property") is offered as-is, and no warranties or representations are made by the Town with respect to the Property.
+- A. The Disposition Property (the "Property") is offered as-is, and no warranties or representations are made by the Town with respect to the Property.
 Each proposer is responsible to make their own investigation of the Property.
 Each proposer is responsible for their own due diligence in determining the extent to which any hazardous materials, site and/or environmental conditions will impact their proposed development.
-Additional testing by successful proposer(s) will be allowed upon execution of the Provisional Designation Agreement (PDA).

-Designated Developer will be responsible for extending all utilities to service the proposed uses.
-Designated Developer may seek approval from the Town post-closing to alter existing access easements as reasonably required to address the Development Plan.

-- ii.
-The Property may be used in any way consistent with the applicable Massachusetts General Laws, the Town of Medfield's Zoning By-Laws, existing and continuing agreements governing the Property, and in compliance with the requirements of all Town Boards, Committees, Commissions, and Departments which oversee land use. - iii.
-Successful proposer(s) will enter into a PDA which will outline the terms of the disposition.
+Additional testing by successful proposer(s) will be allowed upon execution of the Provisional Designation Agreement (PDA). - B. Designated Developer will be responsible for extending all utilities to service the proposed uses.
+Designated Developer may seek approval from the Town post-closing to alter existing access easements as reasonably required to address the Development Plan. - C. The Property may be used in any way consistent with the applicable Massachusetts General Laws, the Town of Medfield's Zoning By-Laws, existing and continuing agreements governing the Property, and in compliance with the requirements of all Town Boards, Committees, Commissions, and Departments which oversee land use. - D. Subsequent to the PDA, successful proposer(s) will enter into a Developer Land Disposition Agreement (Developer LDA) which will outline the terms of the disposition.
 Amendments may be made if mutually agreeable to the Town and the proposer.
-Payment of 50% of the cash consideration is due at the time of execution of the deed with the balance payable at issuance of the first building permit. - iv.
-Certification of Tax Compliance is required by the proposer ([Appendix J](#)). - v.
-The PDA and such other terms and conditions as the parties may incorporate into the PDA related to terms of the disposition transaction shall constitute the entire agreement between parties. - vi.
-It is anticipated that closing on the disposition transaction will take place within one-year of execution of the Developer LDA, which may be extended by approval of the Town.
+Payment of 50% of the cash consideration is due at the time of execution of the deed with the balance payable at issuance of the first building permit. - E. Certification of Tax Compliance is required by the proposer (Appendix J). - F. The Developer LDA and such other terms and conditions as the parties may incorporate into the LDA related to terms of the disposition transaction shall constitute the entire agreement between parties. - G. It is anticipated that closing on the disposition transaction will take place within one-year of execution of the Developer LDA, which may be extended by approval of the Town.

-- vii.
-Only a fully executed Developer LDA will constitute a binding agreement for the sale of the Disposition Property, subject to the terms and conditions of the Developer LDA. - viii.
-Designated Developer and guarantors, as applicable, shall be required to release DCAMM from environmental claims as provided in the DCAMM LDA.
+- H. Only a fully executed Developer LDA will constitute a binding agreement for the sale of the Disposition Property, subject to the terms and conditions of the Developer LDA. - I. Designated Developer and guarantors, as applicable, shall be required to release DCAMM from environmental claims as provided in Section 7 of the DCAMM LDA.
 Further, Designated Developer and guarantors, as applicable, shall indemnify and hold the Town harmless from and against all loss, costs and damages due to the environmental condition of any portion of the Disposition Property.
-[Provision and exact language to be discussed with counsel]
+These release provisions will be incorporated into the Developer LDA drafted by counsel for the Town of Medfield.